Money, Benefits and Allowances (SEND)

 Direct Payments | Buying your own care services

-If you have been assessed as being able to have services from Buckinghamshire County Council you can receive a Direct Payment.
+If you have been assessed as being able to have services from Buckinghamshire Council you can receive a Direct Payment.

 A Direct Payment is money given to you to buy your own care services.
 A Direct Payment gives you more choice about the support you need, who will provide it and when.
 Direct payments can be used for things like Personal Care, Day Activities and Respite Care.